top of page

 Pōhaku Pelemaka is a newly re-birthed nonprofit organization renamed in 2021.
 The previous name of this 501(c)3 was KAPONO Red Road.
 We acknowledge and thank all those who came before to create, raise and operate this organization.

-Board of Directors.
+Board of Directors:

 • Yoshito LʻHote, President, Chairperson of the Board

-• Jennifer Waipa, Treasurer, Board of Director
+• Jannette Pelton, Treasurer, Board of Director

-• Leah Gouker, Secretary, Board of Director
+• Jennifer Waipa, Secretary, Board of Director

 • Dottie Kyser, Kupuna Advisor, Board of Director